salkuadrat/learning/packages/learning_barcode_scanning/example/README.md

-# Learning Barcode Scanning Example
+# ML Barcode Scanning Example

 Demonstrates how to use the learning_barcode_scanning plugin.

-## Getting Started